 Funding cuts caused The IAAS to cease production, but after a 2-year hiatus the Board has come together to relaunch the organization.
 Extensive researching and discussion of a wide range of topics — capacity building and change leadership, benchmarking and best practices, leadership development, financial management, websites and the impact of the Internet, reading and literature, the writer’s experience, branding, marketing, the changing media and more — has enabled the board to pool resources and come back with many exciting changes.
 In an effort to strengthen the brand, and under the leadership of board member Michelle S. Aragón, The IAAS developed “phati’tude Programs” to tie together programming related to the magazine under one umbrella.
 So phatLiterature, A Literary TV Program (renamed “phati’tude Literary TV Show“), phati’tude Literary Magazine and additional programs such as VISIONARY VOICES, VISUAL SIGNATURES, phati’tude Language & Literary Arts Curriculum (phatLLAC) and Real Poetry, Real Talk were under the “phati’tude” initiative, and are featured on our website, www.phatitude.org..

-Over the past fourteen years, the IAAS has built an enviable reputation for staging exciting and innovative literary programs that engage the public with issues and ideas from differing perspectives.
+Over the past fifteen years, the IAAS has built an enviable reputation for staging exciting and innovative literary programs that engage the public with issues and ideas from differing perspectives.
 The IAAS Board and Staff have remained committed – through thick and thin, through ups and downs – to the IAAS’s core mission and program initiatives.
 The IAAS Board is also focused on working smarter – more effective and efficient in its fundraising, operations, and outreach – than ever before.
 We welcome your participation and support!